 The Chester County Food Bank (CCFB) partners with Meals on Wheels in many ways.
-They provide our Emergency Boxes that are distributed to clients in the winter months to provide shelf stable food if deliveries are canceled due to bad weather.

 The CCFB also provides frozen meals for our waiver clients.
 To learn more about our partnership with CCFB and their role in the community, click here.

-An employee who wishes to designate their United Way of Chester County campaign pledge to Meals on Wheels of Chester County (MOWCC) should write your agency’s name and address in the space provided on the pledge form.
+Any employee who wishes to designate their United Way of Chester County campaign pledge to Meals on Wheels of Chester County (MOWCC) should write your agency’s name and address in the space provided on the pledge form.

 Each United Way is independent and sets its own criteria for donor designations, so if the employee’s company campaign is being managed by a different United Way (other than Chester County), you may want to suggest they check with the Company Campaign Chair prior to completing the pledge form.